Information updates

 ASCIA OIT for Food Allergy Frequently Asked Questions (FAQ) for patients and carers is also available on the ASCIA website:

-This news item was issued on 14 April 2023 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 14 April 2023 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.